 For example, do you rather your child help do house chores because:

 - I love my family and I want to contribute, OR

 - I just want my iPad back, otherwise, I don’t really care

-With natural consequences, children have the opportunities to solve problems and exercise their cognitive thinking skills.
+Allowing your child to experience natural consequences means they will have the opportunities to solve problems and exercise their cognitive thinking skills.